chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 sidebar_label: Define the Scope of Chaos Experiment
 ---

-This document describes how to define the chaos experiment scope.
+This document describes how to define the scope of a chaos experiment.

 Chaos Mesh provides a lot of selectors for users and you can use them to define the scope of our chaos experiment.
 These selectors are defined in the `spec.selector` field of the chaos object.